SophistSolutions/Stroika/README.md

 ![alt text](Documentation/Images/AppLayersBlockDiagram.png "Title")

-The Frameworks depend on the Foundation; Foundation modules frequently depend on each other; but Foundation layer code contains no dependencies outside of the Foundation (except on std-c++ layer libraries, and various ThirdPartyComponent libraries, like openssl).
+The Frameworks depend on the Foundation; Foundation modules frequently depend on each other; but Foundation layer code contains no dependencies outside of the Foundation (except on std C++ layer libraries, and various ThirdPartyComponent libraries optionally included or referenced, like openssl).

 - Nearly all public interfaces and methods are well documented; implementations are clear and well commented.
 - Thoroughly integrated assertions (including thread-safety assertions) help document and enforce usage patterns (without performance cost in production builds).